Solar-network/docs/docs/desktop-wallet/user-guides/vote.md

 ---
-title: How to Vote or Cancel vote in the Desktop Wallet?
+title: How to Vote for Block Producers in the Desktop Wallet?
 ---

 # How to Vote in the Desktop Wallet?

 ## General information

-You can use your SXP to vote for a block producer.
+You can use your SXP to vote for block producers.
 Some basic voting info:

 ### 1 SXP address can vote for up to 53 Block Producers at any time